 2. Our bespoke speciality themed posts

 These are created so they can link learning into the planned specialty with expert mentorship and supervision.
-These are predominantly in paediatrics and general practice, although there is an obstetrics and gynaecology themed rotation at James Paget. you have still the standard 6x 4 month posts within the foundation training and will get broad and balanced curriculum coverage for application to any ongoing core or specialty training and not limiting your other opportunities.
+These are predominantly in paediatrics and general practice, although there is an obstetrics and gynaecology themed rotation at James Paget and an OMFS themed post at PAH. you have still the standard 6x 4 month posts within the foundation training and will get broad and balanced curriculum coverage for application to any ongoing core or specialty training and not limiting your other opportunities.
 However, we do hope that they will particularly attract people considering GP or Paediatrics or obstetrics and gynaecology for a career.
 Again these are innovative posts, and you will be part of the evaluation team.

 Trainees will all receive: